piraaa/VideoDigitalWatermarking/README.md

 ```

 ## Usage
-Put the python file in the same directory as "VideoDigitalWatermarking".
+Put a python file in the same directory as "VideoDigitalWatermarking".

 And you write only
 ```python